Miami University Logo

 Wendy Brown

-UPS Foundation Professor of Social Science at Princeton University
+UPS Foundation Professor in the School of Social Science at the Institute for Advanced Study, Princeton

 February 13, 2025 5:00 PM